Wednesday, 25 November 2009

 43. Have another horse riding lesson

-44. Select & take part in a “big” charity event like the Moonwalk
+44. Select and take part in a “big” charity event like the Moonwalk

 45. Take part in a beach cleaning event